alchitry/alchitry.github.io/content/tutorials/io-element.md

 Thanks to this module, you can ignore that any of this is even happening and simply use its output as you would the input with a pull-down.
 The only difference is instead of using `ioDip` or `ioButton` you use `dipPd.out` and `buttonPd.out` respectively.
 {% end %}

-The only difference between this project and the standard base project is that this has the connections to the Io Element already defined for you.

 Let's take a look at the top file.